 Her first book of poems, This is the Stone, won the 1991 Anne Elder and Dame Mary Gilmore Prizes.
 Her novel Navigatio, published by Black Pepper Press, was highly commended in the 1995 Australian/Vogel literary awards.
 Her second book of poems, The Blue Gate, was released in 1997 and was shortlisted for the Victorian Premier’s Poetry Prize.
 Attempts at Being was shortlisted for the Kenneth Slessor Poetry Prize in the NSW Premier’s Literary Awards and also was nominated for a Pushcart Prize in the US.

 Alison’s theatre writing includes several opera libretti.
-Most recently she was commissioned by the West Australian Symphony Orchestra to write additional dialogue for Beethoven’s Fidelio, to be performed by Eryn Jean Norvill for the 2020 Perth Festival.
+Most recently she was commissioned by the West Australian Symphony Orchestra to write additional dialogue for Beethoven’s Fidelio, performed by Eryn Jean Norvill for the 2020 Perth Festival.
 In 2014 three operas were performed, including Mayakovsky, score by Michael Smetanin (Sydney Chamber Opera), The Riders, score by Iain Grandage (Victorian Opera/Malthouse Theatre) and Flood, score by Gerardo Dirie (Queensland Conservatorium of Griffith University, Brisbane Festival).
 The Riders and Mayakovsky played to sell-out houses, and The Riders was named Choral/Vocal Work of the Year in the 2015 Art Music Awards.
 It was nominated for four Green Room Awards and won two, including Best New Australian Opera.
 The libretto for Mayakovsky was shortlisted for the Drama prize in the 2015 Victorian Premier’s Literary Awards.

 Also with Michael Smetanin, she wrote Gauguin (Chamber Made Opera, Melbourne Festival 2000) and the acclaimed operatic adaptation of the Franz Kafka story The Burrow (WA Opera/Song Company, Perth Festival, Sydney, 1994; Chamber Made Opera, Melbourne 1995; and broadcast by ABC Radio).